Alex-Holzer/Code_Snippets/file_handling.md

 def rename_files_with_date_suffix(directory_path: str, suffix: str, date_format: Optional[str] = None) -> List[Tuple[str, str]]:
     """
-    Rename files in the specified Azure Data Lake Storage directory by extracting the date from the filename, appending a suffix, and preserving the file extension.
+    Rename files in the specified Azure Data Lake Storage directory by extracting date(s) from the filename, formatting them, and appending a suffix while preserving the file extension.
+    This function handles both single date and date range scenarios.

     Args:
-        directory_path (str): The path to the directory containing the files to be renamed. suffix (str): The suffix to be appended to the renamed files. date_format (Optional[str]): The format of the date in the filename.
+        directory_path (str): The path to the directory containing the files to be renamed. suffix (str): The suffix to be appended to the renamed files. date_format (Optional[str]): The format of the dates in the filename.
 If None, it will try to infer the format.

     Returns:
         List[Tuple[str, str]]: A list of tuples containing the old and new filenames.